 Paul talks about Timothy’s heritage of faith – nurtured by his parents and built to a flame by Paul and the experiences Timothy gained on the missionary journeys.
 What is your faith heritage?
 What are the incidents and who are the people who have helped bring you to this point in your experience of faith?

-A Second Helping of Hope for You
+A Second Look at Hope for You

 As the lesson on hope concludes, let’s conclude our thoughts with a prayer.